mheinzel/correct-optimisations/thesis-defence/slides.md

       (Δ₁ ++ Δ₂) ⊑ (Γ₁ ++ Γ₂)
   ```

-[comment]: # TODO: Not sure if this is actually needed for the presentation.
+[comment]: # TODO: Remove conversion?
+Not sure if actually useful.

 ## Conversion From Co-de-Bruijn Syntax
   ```agda